MAHMOUDRR707/Image-Classification-using-AWS-SageMaker/README.md

 To deploy the model, it is required to create a python file called inference.py which loads the model and transforms the input.

+ **-  for inference.py used for taking the content_type of "image/jpeg" as Tensor binary input and return the classification result, the other content_types are handled with an exception**

 To call the model, we have to execute the following code :

 ```python